nus-cs2103-AY2021S2/ip/docs/README.md

 Meme Man is now adding event task: [E][✘] Attend CS2101 class (at: next Tuesday) Total number of tasks: 4
 ```
+Outcome if "/at" is missing:

+`Wrong formatting.
+Did you forget to put '/at'?
+Not stonks!`

+### What happens if task description is empty?
+This applies to all 3 types of tasks:

+`Empty (insert task type) task description.
+Not stonks!`

 ## Other commands